ubiquity-os/permit-generation/README.md

 ## Prerequisites

-- A basic understanding of GitHub Actions, writing workflows, and the GitHub API.
-- A good understanding of how the kernel works and how to interact with it.
+- A good understanding of how the [kernel](https://github.com/ubiquity/ubiquibot-kernel) works and how to interact with it.
-- A basic understanding of the Ubiquibot configuration file and how to define your plugin's settings.
+- A basic understanding of the Ubiquibot configuration and how to define your plugin's settings.

 ## Getting Started

 1. Create a new repository using this template.
 2. Clone the repository to your local machine.
-3. Install the dependencies using your package manager of choice.
+3. Install the dependencies preferably using `yarn` or `bun`.

 ## Creating a new plugin